 Children are offered places according to their position on the waiting list.
 The list is divided into months to ensure that summer birthdays have equal access.
 The same number of children from each month’s list are offered places.
 (This number varies according to the number of vacancies)

-Our Reception class caters for 30 between the ages of 4 and 5 years.
-Children enter academy in the academic year they become five.
+Our Reception class caters for 30 pupils between the ages of 4 and 5 years.
+Children enter the academy in the academic year they become five.
 There is one admissions date per year, early in September (i.e. at the start of the academy year).
 Therefore, Parents/Carers who would like their child to be admitted to this academy during the year their child is five should ensure that they complete the necessary application form by the date stipulated on the form.
 Attendance at St Philip’s CE Primary Academy Nursery does not prioritise admission into Reception.

 At St Philip’s Academy we have chosen the LA to be the ‘Admissions Authority’ for all admissions from Reception to Year 6.
 The regulations for entry to each academy, where the Admissions Authority is the LA, are published each year by the LA.
 Parents/Carers can receive a copy of these regulations directly from the LA.

 The LA publishes a composite admissions prospectus each year, which gives information about how Parents/Carers can apply for a place in the academy of their choice.
 Parents/Carers have a right to express a preference for the academy of their choice and they should do so on the application form.
 Expressing a preference does not, in itself, guarantee a place at this academy.
 Application forms can be obtained from the Education Department of the LA and should be completed by the date stipulated on the forms.
 Please refer to: https://www.bradford.gov.uk/education-and-skills/school-admissions/apply-for-a-place-at-one-of-bradford-districts-schools/ The LA notifies Parents/Carers about the academy place as soon as all the applications have been considered.